gztproject/GO-button/boards/README.md

 ### Installation {#installation}

 * Create boards directory in core_dir if it doesn’t exist.
-* Create myboard.json file in this boards directory.
+* Create `myboard.json` file in this boards directory.
 * Search available boards via pio boards command.
 You should see myboard board.

-Now, you can use myboard for the board option in “platformio.ini” (Project Configuration File).
+Now, you can use myboard for the board option in `platformio.ini` (Project Configuration File).

 #### Note

 You can have custom boards per project.
-In this case, please put your board’s JSON files to boards_dir[].
+In this case, please put your board’s JSON files to [boards_dir](#file-locations).

 ### Examples {#examples}